ReceiptToSheet

 What the Setup Actually Looks Like

-It's worth walking through both apps from a cold start, because the first-run experience is where the design difference becomes concrete.
+Worth walking through both apps from a cold start, because the first-run experience is where the design difference gets concrete.

-ReceiptToSheet first run: You open the PWA in your phone browser, tap "Sign in with Google," and authorize the app.
-Then you paste your Google Sheet URL into the settings field and pick the tab you want rows to land in.
-That's the entire setup.
+ReceiptToSheet first run: Open the PWA in your phone browser, tap "Sign in with Google," authorize the app.
+Paste your Google Sheet URL into the settings field and pick the tab you want rows to land in.
+That's the whole setup.
 Next time you scan, the row goes straight to that Sheet.

-There's no separate "connect Google Drive" step, no folder to select, no intermediary storage.
-You're authorizing Sheets access directly — the data goes where you told it to go.
+No separate "connect Google Drive" step, no folder to pick, no intermediary storage.
+You're authorizing Sheets directly — the data goes where you told it to go.

-Foreceipt first run: You download the app, create a Foreceipt account, and go through onboarding.
-The Google Drive connection is in settings — you authorize Drive access and Foreceipt picks a folder name.
-From this point on, scanned receipt images will land in that Drive folder.
+Foreceipt first run: Download the app, create a Foreceipt account, go through onboarding.
+The Google Drive connection lives in settings — you authorize Drive access and Foreceipt picks a folder name.
+From there on, scanned receipt images land in that Drive folder.

-Both setups take roughly the same amount of time.
+Both setups take roughly the same time.
 The difference is what you have at the end of it.

 Where Foreceipt Is Genuinely Better

 Free tier depth.
-100 receipts on the free plan with 12-month retention is generous — more than most competitors offer.
+100 receipts on the free plan with 12-month retention is generous — more than most competitors.
 If you have very low volume, Foreceipt's free tier is hard to beat.

 Long track record.
 Foreceipt has been around for years.
-The 6,600 reviews represent real users solving real problems.
-It's stable, well-maintained, and the developer is responsive.
+6,600 reviews represent real users solving real problems.
+Stable, well-maintained, developer is responsive.

-Cross-platform. iOS, Android, and a web version — Foreceipt covers all surfaces.
+Cross-platform. iOS, Android, and a web version.
 No platform gaps.

 Report generation.
-Foreceipt can generate expense reports (PDF/Excel) for reimbursement workflows.
-If you need to submit formatted reports to a finance team or accountant, this is built in.
+Foreceipt generates expense reports (PDF/Excel) for reimbursement workflows.
+If you need to submit formatted reports to a finance team or accountant, that's built in.

-Price.
-At $5/month for 200 receipts, Foreceipt's paid tier is cheaper than ReceiptToSheet's Starter.
+Price. $5/month for 200 receipts is cheaper than ReceiptToSheet's Pro tier.
 If you don't need Sheets integration, it's the better value.

 EU/UK localization.
 VAT handling, European receipt formats, multi-currency — Foreceipt has invested here.
 If you operate outside the US, this matters.